 In addition to recognition of your commitment to the profession, CIfA membership comes with a number of extra membership benefits.

-You should read the Applicants’ guide before you apply for accredited membership to make sure you understand what to submit.
-The forms and templates are at the bottom of this page.
+Our application guide gives detailed advice on completing the application, the documents you need to supply and fees.
+Links to the guides, forms and templates are listed at the bottom of this page.
 If you have any further queries please email email@example.com

-If you are applying to become an accredited member you must submit a statement of competence using the template below relating to the competence matrix and at least three examples of work as supporting documentation: this can be a wide range of documents, not just reports, please see the Applicants’ Guide for more details.
+If you are applying to become an accredited member you must submit a statement of competence using the template below relating to the competence matrix and at least three examples of your work please see the applicants’ guide for details.
 Although evidence is not required at PCIfA grade we encourage applicants to submit any work they may have done.

 Please note the Validation committee prefer hard copies of your work so they can review them more easily during the meetings.
-However, you can now submit your application electronically by email to firstname.lastname@example.org.
-Large documents can be sent via a link to Dropbox or Googledocs.
+However, you can now submit your application by email to firstname.lastname@example.org.
+We are happy to receive larger documents digitally on CD or via a file sharing service.

-Applicants for accredited grades must also nominate two referees.
+Individual applicants for accredited member grades must nominate two referees.
 Please contact them before you apply to make sure they are suitable and willing.
-One should be from your current or most recent employer and one from an appropriate archaeologist or historic environment professional or curatorial authority.
-For MCIfA (Member) grade the committee will ask for a second reference to be a curatorial reference.
-Please see Applicants’ guide for selecting references carefully prior to completing their application.
+One should be from your current or most recent employer.
+We strongly recommend applicants read the Applicants’ guide for selecting references carefully prior to completing their application.

-Applications that are received less than three weeks before a Validation committee meeting will be processed for the subsequent meeting.
+Applications received less than three weeks before a Validation committee meeting will be processed for the subsequent meeting.

-For information on how to upgrade your level of membership, please see section 4.1 of the Applicants’ Guide and follow the guidelines as for new members.
-At present there is no fee to upgrade, but please remember to submit a PDP and CPD log with your upgrade application.
+For information on how to upgrade your level of membership, please see section 2.2 of the Applicants’ Guide and follow the guidelines as for new members.
+Please note there is now a £10 fee to upgrade.
+Please remember to submit a PDP and CPD log with your upgrade application.